 Reading short stories is an effective way to improve your Italian reading and listening comprehension skills.
 Through learning in this way, you will be able to improve your Italian without the monotonous chore of memorizing grammar rules.
 This works especially for beginners!
 Easy, right?

-In these stories, you find new vocabulary (words) that you can immediately put to use in everyday life.
+In these Italian short stories, you find new vocabulary (words) that you can immediately put to use in everyday life.
 Practice your listening skills by listening to a native Italian-speaker narrating the stories.

 Since these stories are often pretty straightforward, you’ll need a simple plan for learning effectively with them.
-To get the most out of your short story, I suggest this three-step approach:
+To get the most out of your short story, I suggest this three-step approach.
+Let’s called it an Italian experiment!

 You can search for books on Amazon and read them on your Kindle, but it’s faster to search online and these stories are not found in any book.
 It’s hard to search text from a book, whether on paper or on Kindle.